yulun-cd/asds-report/draft.md

 <center style="font-size:11px;color:#c0c0c0;font-family:sans-serif">Figure 5: statistically significant (95%) GWR estimates for median annual household income</center>

 The GWR model parameter estimates for the median annual household income show a clear spatial variation in the relation, as shown in figure 5.
 Almost all LSOAs in London detects a positive effect.
 The size of this effect is between 1.98 to 7.79 in most areas, which means a one unit increase in median income is related to a 1.98 to 7.79 units increase in median house price.
-In some areas (mainly southwest to north London) the estimated effect size increases to higher ranges. *Westminster*, *Kensington and Chelsea* and southern part of *Barnet* have the highest parameter estimates (above 37), which coincides with the areas with the highest median house prices and median annual household incomes.
+In some areas (mainly southwest to north London) the estimated effect size increases to higher ranges. *Westminster*, *Kensington and Chelsea* and southern part of *Barnet* have the highest parameter estimates (above 37 and up to 52.17), which coincides with the areas with the highest median house prices and median annual household incomes.
 Other parameter estimates ranges are also roughly consistent with the corresponding median house price data and median income data ranges.
 This explains the extraordinarily high median house prices in these areas.
 Average house price level (`kMedianHP` as an indicator) will rise more quickly with average income level (`MedianIncome` as an indicator) in places where the income level is already higher compared to others.

 #### Percentage of non-white population

+Ethnicity is a huge factor in mortgage lending (Haughwout *et al.*, 2009; Bocian *et al.*, 2008), especially in high-risk mortgage (Bayer *et al.*, 2018).
 Figure 6 shows the spatial pattern of the GWR estimates for percentage of non-white population.

 <img src="D:\OneDrive - King's College London\Study\Year 3\6SSG3077 Applications of Spatial Data Science\Report\graph\fig6.png" style="zoom:36%;" />